neerajwadhwa/networkchat/README.md

 Network chat program-

 Implementation of a chat application using Java as programming language.
-It have very simple and intuitive GUI for messaging and has featues such as chat history.
+It have very simple and intuitive GUI for messaging and has features such as chat history.

 How to run->
 1) Clone project